Choosing the Right Pipeline Pig for Process, Hygienic and Sanitary Applications

 General Requirements for Choosing a Pig

-Like any system component, pigs should have a long working life and include and a minimum usage guarantee.
+Like any system component, pigs should be robust, reliable, of proven design, and should have a long working life.
 They should be available in a range of sizes to suit different pipeline specifications.
 To enable full automation, pigs should be fully detectable and ideally be provided with a purpose-designed pig detection system.

 To reduce contamination risks, pigs should not contain any solid magnets.
 For use with beverages and food, pigs need to be manufactured from food grade material.
 If using clean in place (CIP), pigs should be compatible with your processes and allow steam cleaning to a reasonable temperature without degradation.